User Registration & Email Verification

 Registration flow

 POST /auth/register is the public signup endpoint.
-It creates a new user and a new tenant in a single atomic operation.
+It creates a new user and a new team in a single atomic operation.

 Request